 Most nights we headed for bed around 11 just when the disco was getting started so we never did make it to the nightclub, but we did enjoy the Tropical deck party until 2am, so we’re not THAT old! 😉

-On our last day heading back to Durban the weather turned and we couldn’t spend the day on deck chairs in the sun like I had planned, but the grey skies meant we could enjoy a really chilled day before heading back to reality!
+On our last day heading back to Durban on board the Sinfonia cruise liner, the weather turned and we couldn’t spend the day on deck chairs in the sun like I had planned, but the grey skies meant we could enjoy a really chilled day before heading back to reality!

 I opted to enjoy some time in the thermal suite at the spa while Brad went to gym!
 We also enjoyed reading in our room, heading up to grab some pizza for lunch and watching Tarzan in the onboard cinema!
 Ultimately it was a really relaxing day and so good for me.
 I don’t really ever do nothing… and it was a great way to press the reset button on my crazy busy year!